Bard MAT Faculty and Staff 2022 - 2023

 Cecilia Maple ’01, Director of MAT Admission and Student Affairs; Teacher Certification Consultant, Bard High School Early College Network

-Cecilia is a Bard College alum (2001) and has been with the MAT Program since its inception in 2003.
-Before joining the Bard MAT, Cecilia ran outdoor education programs for young people in Nantucket, MA.
-Cecilia is an animal lover and activist and lives with an ever growing family of rescued critters (from dogs to newts and everything in between).
+Cecilia is a Bard College alum (2001) and founding member of the Bard MAT Program (2003).
+Before joining the Bard MAT, Cecilia ran an outdoor education program for young people.
+Cecilia is currently completing a master’s degree in higher education administration and student affairs at Pace University with a focus on the recruitment and retention of students of color and teachers of color in teacher education programs and the teaching profession.
+Cecilia is an animal lover and activist and lives with an ever-growing family of rescued critters (from dogs to newts and everything in between).

 Joseph Nelson, Education